dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ValidateTable.md

 Specifies the path to the directory containing the backup you want to validate.
-This can be a local directory if you're using the standalone version of Splice Machine, or a directory in your cluster's file system (HDFS or MapR-FS).
+This can be a local directory if you're using the standalone version of Splice Machine, or a directory in your cluster's file system (AWS s3a, HDFS, or MapR-FS).
 {: .paramDefnFirst}

 Relative paths are resolved based on the current user directory.
 To